 I believe that there are a number of ways that you can create and design your portfolio.
 There is no wrong way.
 While having a website where you just type in your info and in return it spits out a portfolio would be convenient, I don't think it would truly reflect who you are as a person or a coach.
 And while it's okay to "borrow" other documents or items from someone else's portfolio--I have definitely done it--I think the best part of creating a portfolio is that it really is a representation of you as a coach and person.
 A coaching portfolio is something that is ever-evolving, just as your beliefs and philosophies continue to adapt and evolve over time.

 I personally use things from my portfolio in my everyday coaching--it serves as a great tool and a staff manual.
 In my opinion, the best way to create your portfolio is to sit down and type out your thoughts, ideas, philosophies and come back and update them on a regular basis.
 Create individual documents, not just one long document.
 Creating individual documents allows you to not only use those documents in your coaching on a daily basis, it also allows you to customize your portfolio for each job that you may be applying for.

-Hope this answers some questions about the Coaching Portfolio website.
+Hope this answers some questions about the The Coaching Portfolio Guide website.
 Feel free to reach out with questions at any time!